 Voted “Britain’s Friendliest City” by Condé Nast Traveller, the area is a popular tourist destination and, as the place that gave the world The Beatles, is a major part of the UK’s cultural history.

 Who lives there?

 Liverpool’s strong economy and expanding population mean that demand for property is outpacing supply.
 As a result, rental income is strong, making the market extremely attractive to buy-to-let investors.
-Bootle in Merseyside currently offers a buy-to-let yield of 9.3 per cent, according to Rightmove and The Mitula Group’s latest research, the highest in the country.
+Bootle in Merseyside currently offers a buy-to-let yield of 9.3 per cent, according to the latest research from Rightmove and The Mitula Group, the highest in the country.

 Near-double-digit rental yield and long-term capital growth are the backbone of Liverpool’s appeal to investors.
-The weak pound has only reinforced the city’s attractiveness, with property values still significantly below those of London.
+The weak pound has only reinforced the city’s attractiveness.

 With spending on regeneration surpassing £1 billion in recent years, areas such as the Albert Dock have become flagships of the city’s new face.
 With a £39 million regeneration of Lime Street underway in 2017, Liverpool’s infrastructure improvements are only topped by its residential and commercial development, with everything from waterfront apartments to student accommodation being constructed.

 With new-builds springing up across the market, buildings with unique and historical roots in the area are increasingly sought-after.
-In the last year, for example, there has been strong interest in the historic building at 8 Water Street, which is undergoing redevelopment into 96 residential units, preserving its original architectural vision while adding a roof garden with stunning views of the city.
-Demand from tenants is expected to be high.
+In the last year, for example, there has been strong interest in The Residence at Colonial Chambers on Victoria Street and Reliance House, an Edwardian-style building in the heart of the city.

 Liverpool property attracts investors from the UK, the Middle East, China, Singapore, Thailand and more.